Happy Anal August friends!

 Did you know that was a thing?
 Yeah, neither did I, but that's why we're in this together!
 We learn and grow side-by-side.
 So what is Anal August?
 Simple.
 It's your friendly reminder that your back hole has pleasure in it too and needs to be recognized for it!
 Although not necessary, this is the perfect excuse to try something you would otherwise be too shy to bring up.

-Once you have the penetration going, enjoy yourself but keep in mind to not go into any other holes until you've either switched condoms or washed used object/body part.
+Once you have the penetration going, enjoy yourself but keep in mind to not go into any other body holes until you've either switched condoms or washed used object/body part.
 Whether it's a penis or fingers, wash thoroughly before inserting into either the vagina or mouth.
-Unfortunately, the anus carries tons of bacteria that can be easily transmuted, thus, sorry to break it to you lovebirds, but STI's are not your only worry.
+Unfortunately, the anus carries tons of bacteria that can be easily transmitted, thus -- sorry to break it to you lovebirds -- STI's are not your only worry.

 With that being said, happy anal-ing lovelies!
 Make sure to keep up with our August series and read along to your experience level ;)